casey/just/README.md

 ### just.sh

-Before `just` was a bloated rust program it was a tiny shell script.
-If you would rather not or can't install rust you can find the old shellscript in [extras/just.sh](extras/just.sh).
-This version uses `make`, so it may not be portable across systems.
+Before `just` was a bloated rust program it was a tiny shell script that called `make`.
+If you can't or would rather not rust you can find the old version in [extras/just.sh](extras/just.sh).

 ### non-project specific justfile